-Taking note of the report of the High-level Independent Panel on Peace Operations on uniting our strengths for peace: politics, partnership and people, and of the subsequent report of the Secretary-General entitled "The future of United Nations peace operations: implementation of the recommendations of the High-level Independent Panel on Peace Operations",
+Taking note of the report of the High-level Independent Panel on Peace Operations on uniting our strengths for peace: politics, partnership and people,4 and of the subsequent report of the Secretary-General entitled "The future of United Nations peace operations: implementation of the recommendations of the High-level Independent Panel on Peace Operations",5

-Taking note also of the report of the Joint Inspection Unit on fraud prevention, detection and response in United Nations system organizations, the Anti-Fraud and Anti-Corruption Framework of the United Nations Secretariat of September 2016 and the report of the Secretary-General on his practice in disciplinary matters and cases of possible criminal behaviour for the period from 1 July 2015 to 30 June 2016,
+Taking note also of the report of the Joint Inspection Unit on fraud prevention, detection and response in United Nations system organizations,6 the Anti-Fraud and Anti-Corruption Framework of the United Nations Secretariat of September 20167 and the report of the Secretary-General on his practice in disciplinary matters and cases of possible criminal behaviour for the period from 1 July 2016 to 30 June 2017,8

-&lt;sup>4 See A/70/95-S/2015/446.
+4 See A/70/95-S/2015/446.

-&lt;sup>5 A/70/357-S/2015/682.
+5 A/70/357-S/2015/682.